3 Ways to Save Money on Your Water Bill in the Bathroom

 You’d be surprised how many people in the world leave the tap running when they’re scrubbing away at their pearly whites.
 Let it flow only when you need it and save some water for the fish!

-3. How to save money on your water bill on the toilet
+3. How to Save Money on the Toilet

 Next savings destination: the porcelain throne.